GradLife 601: Organic, Inorganic, and Computational Chemistry (Podcast interview of Dr. Popp, Director of Graduate Studies)

 First-Generation Initiatives

-Peng Li receives $500,000 from National Science Foundation to develop portable diagnostic devices
+Steve Valentine and Peng Li receives $390,000 from National Science Foundation to develop new methods to study the structure of proteins

 WVU-led Dolly Sods GPU cluster to drive new frontiers of computational research in physics and astronomy, drug discovery, data science and more